 How specific ReqIF data is mapped and imported

-Note: ReqIF import only supports requirements and requirement documents.
+ReqIF import only supports requirements and requirement documents.
 Other item types, such as test cases, are not supported.

-The following information shows how ReqIF types are generally mapped in Helix ALM.
+The following information shows how ReqIF types are generally mapped in ALM.
 These ReqIF names are specific to the ReqIF specification.
 The names used in the tool to generate your ReqIF files may not be the same.
-This information can be helpful when reviewing validation and import errors in Helix ALM.
+This information can be helpful when reviewing validation and import errors in ALM.

-ReqIF type Helix ALM equivalent
+ReqIF type ALM equivalent

 SpecObjectType Requirement type